pg25tommy/StickDots/README.md

 ## My Role
 My primary role on our team was Project Manager on Stick Dots project, although I also served as a programmer.
 My responsibilities included:

-- **Team Coordination**: Managed and coordinated a diverse team of contributors, ensuring effective communication and collaboration among all members.
+- **Team Coordination**: Managed and coordinated a diverse team of contributors in both backgrounds and skill sets, ensuring effective communication and collaboration among all members.
 - **Task Management**: Utilized a  ticketing and point system to assign and track tasks, ensuring that all tasks were appropriately prioritized and completed on schedule.
 - **Code Review**: Conducted thorough code reviews with our tech leads to maintain high coding standards and ensure the quality and integrity of the project’s codebase.
 - **Project Architecture**: Oversaw the project architecture, making key decisions to ensure the project was scalable, maintainable, and aligned with our goals.